kroharu/MEG/README.md

 3) Go to the Qt folder, which default location should be like C:\Qt.
 There should be Qt creator folder - place it into the Tools folder.
 Also put Quspin folder from this github repository to C:\Qt\QtProjects folder (you should make QtProjects folder by yourself).

-4) Put all .dll files from amd64 folder in this repository to your C:\Windows\System32 folder.
+4) Put all .dll files from amd64 folder from this repository to your C:\Windows\System32 folder.

 5) Go here: https://visualstudio.microsoft.com/ru/thank-you-downloading-visual-studio/?sku=BuildTools&rel=15 to install VS Build Tools install manager.
 Run it and choose only Windows Desktop SDK.